TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Readme.md

 <img src="images/1million-macros.jpg" width="40" height="30"/> <img src="images/nKeys106.jpg" width="40" height="30"/>
 **Note 7:** The number of available macros are easily expanded to 1 million or even 10 million.
 Refer to [**Src-1M-macros**](https://github.com/TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/tree/main/TouchMacroPadPico/Pico1/Src-1M-macros)).
 This has 1,079,568 possible nKeys, or 833 pages of 12 keys for each of the 36 first characters over the three different sets of files.
 All 9,996 nKeys per character are easily accessed via the Pad+ and Pad- PageUp and PageDown Pads.

+**Note 8:** Keys M,S,T 1-24 can have custom 5-character maximum labels.
+All the custom label files are saved on the SDCard namely files LabelM, LabelS, LabelT which contains the path+name of the file that has the custom key labels by default this is label1, label2, label3.
+Refer to the manual section (K) for more details.

 <img src="images/FlashFS1.jpg" width="40" height="30"/> <img src="images/FlashFS2.jpg" width="40" height="30"/>When the TouchLCD is programmed at first, the Flash FS will contain only three files *Config1 80, TimersData 36, and TouchCalData 10*.
 (The numbers after the filename is the size in bytes) By pressing [Cfg][Sav] with a serial monitor attached a list of all the files on the Flash FS and SDCard FS will be shown, as well as other configuration data.
 It is possible to choose the SDCard as the FS for all the macro definition files, which reads and writes much faster and reduces Flash wear.<br>